revalew/Master-Thesis/README.md

 - Pico acting as an access point,
 - Handling of asynchronous requests,
 - Added translation layer for CircuitPython,
-- Reading IMU sensor data using the CircuitPython library (LSM6DSOX + LIS3MDL 9 DoF),
+- Reading IMU sensor data using the CircuitPython library (Adafruit "LSM6DSOX + LIS3MDL 9 DoF" Sensor),
 - Control the device from a web page,
 - Live UI update and synchronous data retrieval.